-- Loan period: 1 week. - Wireless Hot Spots may not be renewed. - Holds can be placed on wireless hotspots. - Patrons must use their own card to borrow these items. - Juvenile card holders must have internet permission signed by parent or legal guardian in order to check out a Hotspot. - Library card holders must be in good standing at the time of checkout with no fines of any kind. - Devices must be returned to a staff member at the circulation desk. - If the device is damaged, the patron will be charged for all damages to the device and/or accessories. - Late fees are \$1.00 / day. - Devices will not be loaned to other libraries.
+- Loan period: 1 week. - Wireless Hot Spots may not be renewed. - Holds can be placed on wireless hotspots. - Patrons must use their own card to borrow these items. - Juvenile card holders must have internet permission signed by parent or legal guardian inorder to check out a Hotspot. - Library card holders must be in good standing at the time of checkout with no fines of any kind. - Devices must be returned to a staff member at the circulation desk. - If the device is damaged, the patron will be charged for all damages to the device and/or accessories. - Late fees are \$1.00 / day. - Devices will not be loaned to other libraries. - Patrons may not reserve a hotspot until they have returned a previously checked out one.